tiiuae/aarch64_bin_builder/README.md

 static dl <bin>
 ```

+## Disclaimer

+The binaries are packed with [UPX](https://github.com/upx/upx) to reduce their footprint drastically, allowing for faster download speeds and usage on
+memory/disk bottlenecked devices.
+That said, the build process is transparent and open source, so if you distrust the binary, please read the code or compile locally.

 ## Contributing 🤝

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue for any bugs, feature requests, or improvements.